Advice for Junior Scholars

 Some ideas are big; some are small.
 Don’t try to cram a big idea into a short paper, or to stretch a small idea into a long one.
 Some questions need to be worked out calmly and methodically; others are best tackled in one sitting in a white heat.
 Write in the genre that the idea itself tells you that it belongs in.

 Sometimes, a paper surprises you as you’re writing it—your examples turn out to be redundant with each other, say, or a doctrinal point you thought would be easy to pin down wriggles out of your grasp.
 It’s not always within your control, but to the extent that you can, let the paper guide you to its new form.
-Don’t be afraid to insert an entire section even after the paper has been accepted; don’t be afraid to cut out pages of material and save them for another occasion.
-Some of my favorite articles started out as a cutting from another piece a decade before.
+Don’t be afraid to insert an entire section even after the paper has been accepted; don’t be afraid to cut out pages of material if they’re not important to your argument.

 Open Access